Heirloom top fruit varieties lost from memory

 Thankfully a number of amateur orchard men recognized the importance of maintaining heritage top fruit varieties.

 Thus, also, a significant volume of invaluable know how that has been accumulated in such collections may be safeguarded for the future.
-Relevant information on a significant number of heritage varieties that have been described inadequately, if at all, might thus be safeguarded for future generations.
+Relevant information as to a significant number of heritage varieties that have been inadequately described, if at all, might thus be safeguarded for future generations.

 * Member of the Northern Pomological Society, and the Research Group ‘Friends of Heirloom Top Fruit.
-Associated with the country lifestyle Journal ‘Landleven’.
 Collaborating with the Museum of Fruit Production, in Kapelle, province of Zeeland (The Netherlands), top fruit Study Group ‘Achterhoek’, province of Gelderland (The Netherlands), and various individuals within the Netherlands and abroad with whom we share and exchange heirloom fruit and information relevant to it.